 love what it loves...

-Here are some questions to get you thinking about this week's lesson.
-This lesson is linked to the Agora, so dive in and let's chat.
+Here are some questions to get you thinking about this week's theme's.

 - Is Socrates too pessimistic about the possibility of human wisdom?
 Aren't there things that we can know?